4643

 Carl-Oskar Bohlin, Sweden's civil defense minister, said Tuesday that there were notable ship movements in the vicinity of the cable damage sites at the time of the outages.
 Without identifying the vessels, he said that "we of course take this very seriously against the background of the serious security situation."

-European security officials suspect that it was an act of sabotage, and though they have not identified a culprit, Russia ranks high on the list: it has a strong motive due to European support for Ukraine, a recent history of covert attacks on EU targets, and well-developed technical capabilities for seabed warfare
+European security officials suspect that the cable breaks were acts of sabotage, and though they have not identified a culprit, Russia ranks high on the list: it has a strong motive due to European support for Ukraine, a recent history of covert attacks on EU targets, and well-developed technical capabilities for seabed warfare

 "No one believes that these cables were accidentally damaged.
 And I don't want to believe in the versions that anchors are to blame," said German Defense Minister Boris Pistorius on Tuesday.
 "So we have to conclude, without knowing who did that, that this is a hybrid action.
 And we also have to assume, without knowing, of course, that this is sabotage."